opendcs/opendcs/javascript/opendcs-web-ui-react/README.md

 To confirm the behavior of a component rendering from an API we will use appropriate Mocks.
 As of this writing the exact method has not been determined.

 When creating a component please create a Story that includes a play method that performs no actions.
-This is beneficial for exploratory use as Storybook will automatically run the play functions and depending on what the developer does and remove the user actions.
+This is beneficial for exploratory use as Storybook will automatically run the play functions, and depending on what the developer does, remove the user actions.

 ### Tests